microsoft/semantic-kernel/README.md

 ## Getting started with Semantic Kernel

-Semantic Kernel is available in a variety of languages and platforms.
+The Semantic Kernel SDK is available in C#, Python, and Java.
 To get started, choose your preferred language below.
 See the [Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) to see a breakdown of feature parity between our currently supported languages.

 <table width=100%>